What Men Secretly Want: Emotional Intimacy

 Andrew shares that he found emotionally saf(er) spaces in his relationships with women.
 He says, “It’s leaning into the place where you can feel safe with your emotional life.
 And that was in the research in my book, I mean, just endlessly, boys in high school talking about the friendships they have with girls not surprisingly because those are the places where they have that safe space.”

 Just like women, men also want to show and reveal their genuine emotions.
-However, they cannot freely express their vulnerabilities, especially with fellow men, because they tend to regard their emotional lives as feminine.
+However, they often feel they cannot freely express their vulnerabilities, especially with fellow men, because they tend to regard their emotional lives as feminine.

 He also observed that younger men of this generation tend to push back against this perspective.
 This was evident in his Jericho Circle Project, where younger male inmates of a prison in Massachusetts led the discussion group and older men would follow suit.